Expression mapping allows using simple and complex expressions and formulas to transform source data into target field values.

 You can find more information about main syntax differences in the Main Differences between Old and New Runtime Syntax topic.

 If your package uses new runtime, you may not only enter expressions in the box, but also use a helpful expression editor.
 You may open the expression editor by clicking the button.

-Expression editor lists the operators that you can use in the bottom, and all the available source columns and functions on the left.
+Expression editor lists the operators that you can use in the bottom, and all the available source columns and functions on the right.
 You can click them in order to quickly add them to your expression.
 You can also click the in order to quickly find the required column or function.